Metadata and Alternatives

 While our standard global and local variables are versatile tools and are perfectly capable on their own, there are situations where we may want to consider different ways of storing information.
 We have plenty of options, especially if we include addons, but I want to focus on a few main ones.
-Namely, Memory (or Ram) Variables and Metadata.
+Namely, metadata.

 Metadata